ukth/splace-backend/errorCode.md

   ERROR1411 "kakaoId doesn't match with keyword" ERROR1412 "keyword not valid"
-  ERROR1413 "lattitude and longitude sould be given at the same time" ERROR4416 "opensearch create falid"
+  ERROR1413 "lattitude and longitude sould be given at the same time" ERROR1414 "lattitude and longitude invalid. more than 1 or 0 address" ERROR4416 "opensearch create falid"
   ERROR4417 "opensearch update faild"
   ERROR4419 "oepnsearch delete faild"
-  ERROR4241 "prisma issue for get photologs by splace" ERROR5472 "only root user can activate splace & splace already activated" ERROR4418 "prisma issue for activate splace"
+  ERROR4241 "prisma issue for get photologs by splace" ERROR5472 "only root user can activate splace & splace already activated" ERROR5473 "1 hour left to edit splace"
+  ERROR4418 "prisma issue for activate splace"